jadonk/newsletter/2017-03/index.md

 title: Spring 2017 Dog Dish
 link: https://beagleboard.org/newsletter/2017-03
 feature:
  title: BeagleBone Blue.
 Robots.
-Fast
+Fast.
  body: <p>We were excited to launch a new BeagleBone last week at Embedded World&#58; <strong><a href="http://beagleboard.org/blue/">BeagleBone Blue</a></strong> is a complete, Linux-enabled robotics computer.
 Community-supported and fully open-source, the real-time performance, flexible networking and rich set of robotics-oriented peripherals make building mobile robots quick and affordable.</p> <p><a href="http://beagleboard.org/blue/"><img src="/newsletter/static/images/beaglebone-blue-small.jpg" alt="photo of BeagleBone Blue"></a></p> <p>Learn more about the BeagleBone Blue in a <a href="https://www.youtube.com/watch?v=GxmjygZlnJw">quick board tour by Jason Kridner</a>.
 Schematics, PCB layout and Bill of Materials for the BeagleBone Blue are available on <a href="https://github.com/beagleboard/beaglebone-blue/">GitHub</a>.</p> <p>BeagleBone Blue is available from <a href="https://www.arrow.com/en/products/bbblue/beagleboardorg">Arrow</a>, <a href="https://www.element14.com/community/docs/DOC-84044">Element14</a> and <a href="http://www.mouser.com/new/beagleboardorg/beaglebone-blue/">Mouser</a>.
 Compatible accessories such as robot chassis and cable assemblies are listed on the <a href="https://github.com/beagleboard/beaglebone-blue/wiki/Accessories">BeagleBone Blue wiki</a>. <p><em><strong>&mdash;Christine Long</strong>, Executive Director</em></p>
 events:
  - title: SE Michigan BeagleBone Meetup